Working Remotely

 Is remote working here to stay?

 As the years of the pandemic have passed it has been demonstrated that many office-based jobs can indeed be performed very effectively by people working from home in multiple locations.
 It is valid to ask whether we can expect a more permanent shift to remote working for such roles.
-However, that question remains difficult to answer.
-During 2022, the ONS Opinions & Lifestyle Survey reports that the proportion of workers working at home and their normal place of work ( hybrid) has been increasing whilst those working exclusively from home has fallen.
-In the period between April and May 2022 14% of working adults worked from home exclusively while 24% both worked from home and travelled to work.
+Recent research by the British Chambers of Commerce Insights Unit and technology firm Cisco shows that less than 30% of firms expect their workforce to be fully in person over the next five years.

-Some companies have already introduced new working policies which provide more flexibility on working from home, if not fully remote working.
-Insurance company Aviva committed to closing three office buildings and giving staff the choice of working from home or in one of its remaining offices once restrictions were lifted.
+Some companies have working policies which provide more flexibility on working from home, if not fully remote working.
+Insurance company Aviva committed to closing three office buildings and giving staff the choice of working from home or in one of its remaining offices.
 Law firms have introduced policies which allow any member of staff to work between 40%-100% from home under new hybrid arrangements.
 Many companies – and individual workers – are as yet undecided on what the future will or ought to look like: expect changes ahead!

 Expand All